 Looking for a new Store Manager position?
-You are not the only one, which means it’s important to stand out by making your resume fresh, targeted, and a notch above the rest.
+Then it’s important to stand out by making your store manager resume fresh, targeted, and a notch above the rest!

-We selected a proven Store Manager resume sample for you to use, so you have a great example right in front of you making your very own resume.
+We found some professional Store Manager resumes for you to use, so you have a stunning example right in front of you while writing your very own resume.

 1. Contact Information:

 - Phone Number

 - Driver's license

 1 – 3 sentences giving a broad overview of your background, your years of experience as a Store Manager and the industries you have worked in.

 Showcase your professional history and include a list of your daily responsibilities and achievements.